Custom Credential Attributes

 Step 1: Open the Design Studio

-1. Click Generate in the left navigation
+1. Click Design Studio in the left navigation

 2. Open the design you want to update — or create a new one